UCLAdeepvision/CS269-Projects-2025Spring/_posts/2025-06-10-student-24-DFFs.md

 ---

 > Modern robotics applications require powerful visual systems to interact with the physical world.
 For example, consider a warehouse robot working at Amazon, tasked with grabbing a product from a bin filled with other products, using a mechanical arm, a camera, and the product description.
-Such a robot would need several capabilities: the semantic capabilities to identify the product in the bin from its description, and the spatial capabilities to grab the correct product.
+Such a robot would need several capabilities: the semantic capabilities to identify the product in the bin from its description, and the spatial capabilities to successfully grab the product.
 Researchers have tackled this very problem by training Computer Vision models to both learn how to represent the 3D space captured by images of the scene, and learn how to represent the semantics of all objects present in the scene.
 Separately, these two approaches are achieved through Neural Radiance Fields (NeRF) and Image Features from Foundational Models, respectively; when combined, the new approach is called Distilled Feature Fields (DFFs).
 Here, we describe the inner workings of NeRF and Foundational Model Features, DFFs, and other approaches that have since been developed, along with their advantages and drawbacks.

 <!--more-->